 This training focuses on how to begin reaching out to your national faith headquarters, potential allies, and local places of worship, given that many voices within the faith community have been making a moral case for action on climate change.

 The best rule of thumb for engaging with faith-based groups is to work with the faith you know.
 In this space, authenticity really matters.
 The benefit of having a group of volunteers is that you hopefully can have a variety of people within it, with a diversity of connections.
 By engaging with faith groups you are familiar with, you speak to their values and priorities and have a greater chance of connecting with them.

 There are Action Teams for many of the faiths and religions, and it’s always good to check with those for advice on how to engage, as well as to know which groups within your local area and greater region have been contacted.
-Many of them have developed their own faith/denomination specific materials (for example, see the Faith Based Statements on Climate Change or the Catholic Action Team's Catholic Response to Global Warming resource file) and if you’re interested in reaching out to the faith community to work on climate change, you may want to join.
+Many of them have developed their own faith/denomination specific materials (for example, see the Faith Based Statements on Climate Change, the Catholic Action Team's Catholic Response to Global Warming resource file), or the Jewish Action Team's Jewish Support for Climate Action & Carbon Pricing and if you’re interested in reaching out to the faith community to work on climate change, you may want to join.

 Engage with your national faith headquarters